Floer theory and reduced cohomology on open manifolds: Computations and applications

-Moreover, given two convex functions $h^1\leq h^2$, the continuation maps from $h^1(e^r)$ to $h^2(e^r)$ will commute with the above isomorphisms since they are all defined via continuation maps between functions which are linear near infinity.
-The claim follows. \end{proof} We have also proven the following. \begin{tm} We have
+Moreover, given two convex functions $H_1\leq H_2$, the continuation maps from $H_1$ to $H_2$ will commute with the above isomorphisms since they are all defined via continuation maps between functions which are linear near infinity.
+The claim follows. \end{proof} We similarly prove \begin{tm} We have